Struggling with timestamp column mismatch during DB migration using DMS

 serverTimeZone=Asia/Tokyo

-At a glance, it looked like the time discrepancy had disappeared.
+At a glance, it looked like the time difference had disappeared.

 But the problem still persists.